-The specific site for a new or relocated facility providing retail services to the public is determined, to the extent possible, through community current and projected needs and the RAP Facilities Deployment and Staffing Survey.
-The Customer Service Support manager at the district level should recommend location based on customer accessibility and convenience.
+The specific site for a new or relocated facility providing retail services to the public is determined, to the extent possible, through community current and projected needs and the.
+The District Manager should recommend location based on customer accessibility and convenience.